mezocode/investment-wallet/readme.md

 * Use the template to draft a POC implementation on how it would look like to implement APIs for communication between the investment wallet system, payment gateway, and omnibus

+* State any futuer work, stuff you wanted to work on but couldn't due to time limitations or stuff you experimented it with but discarded it eventually
+*
 ### Assumptions During POC Implementations

 * assume that you already have authenticated and authorized users to use the invesmet-wallet services